projectchrono/chrono/doxygen/documentation/installation/module_modal_installation.md

 1. Download the [Spectra](https://spectralib.org/) library from its GIThub page.
 This can be done directly by pressing *Code/Download Zip* in the GIThub page, or by using a client like Sourcetree to pull from the GIThub repository.
-   **NOTE! we need the develop version of the Spectra libray, because the 1.0 version in the master branch do not yet include the Krylov-Schur solver.
-Therefore, use this address: [https://github.com/yixuan/spectra/tree/develop](https://github.com/yixuan/spectra/tree/develop) **
+   **NOTE! we need the development version of the Spectra libray, because the 1.0 version in the master branch do not yet include the Krylov-Schur solver.
+Therefore, use this address: [https://github.com/yixuan/spectra/tree/develop](https://github.com/yixuan/spectra/tree/develop)**

 2. Repeat the instructions for the [full installation](@ref tutorial_install_chrono), but when you see the CMake window, you must add the following steps: